-Again, to illustrate, we’ll show content created for two recent projects – a house on Carmen Avenue and a new restaurant and specialty food market in Andersonville – which are slated for construction in the near future.
+Again, to illustrate, we’ll show content created for two our of projects – a house on Carmen Avenue and a new restaurant and specialty food market in Andersonville.

 By Design Development we create floor plans in the computer – where we can be sure that every dimension is accurately noted – we may still reorganize parts of the floor plan layout but the general outline is now set.
 We add dimension lines to show the placement of walls and other structural elements and we use accurately measured layouts of furniture and other key items that will need to be contained in the final design.
 Below is the first floor plan for the Carmen Avenue house.
 At this point the plan is pretty clean – a few dimensions and text labels.
 (Note: by the time it reaches the Construction Documents phase it will be ALMOST unreadably cluttered with vital information, stay tuned for the next post to explain all that clutter).